 InnovizTwo returns multiple reflections per pixel and records and stores multiple points in a 3D environment.
 This is important when laser pulses hit rain droplets, snowflakes, or more than one object on its path.

 InnovizTwo has no gaps in its scanning pattern due to contiguous pixels, which are critical to building a safe autonomous vehicle perception system.
 Without this, a system could miss collision-relevant small objects lying on the road’s surface or humans if they are within point cloud data gaps, causing devastating results.

 Equally Distributed vFOV

-InnovizTwo provides uniform resolution over the entire vertical FOV.
-This enables the system to obtain more data than other sensors that focus only on the center (horizon) and lose data moving towards the edges.
+InnovizTwo provides the same high resolution in all regions of the vertical FOV, whereas other sensors provide higher resolution only in the center of the vertical FOV and lose data moving toward the edges.
+This enables InnovizTwo to obtain more data than other sensors.
 The InnovizTwo vertical FOV is also built with panning capabilities to support mounting tolerances, as well as varying driving conditions such as vehicle loading.